2018–19 Rugby Pro D2 season: Teams

-Number of teams by regions

 Competition format

 The regular season uses a double round-robin format, in which each team plays the others home and away.

 The LNR uses a slightly different bonus points system from that used in most other rugby competitions.
 It trialled a new system in 2007–08 explicitly designed to prevent a losing team from earning more than one bonus point in a match, a system that also made it impossible for either team to earn a bonus point in a drawn match.
 LNR chose to continue with this system for subsequent seasons.

 France's bonus point system operates as follows: